miska12345/ESP8266RC/README.md

 NodeMCU software is a simple remote control application for the ESP8266 module.
 It supports both Connect by IP and Scan Nearby and uses Socket for remote communication.

-The application has not been tested for memory footage, security vulnerbility, and other runtime exceptions.
+Be aware: The application has not been tested for memory footage, security vulnerbility, and other runtime exceptions.

 ## Arduino code